-However you define yourself—software provider, solution developer, ISV or OEM—there’s no denying that:
+However you define yourself—software provider, solution developer, or ISV—there’s no denying that:

 Whether you’re a big fish or an agile minnow, it’s harder to get noticed, more difficult to “wow” your customers, and nearly impossible to distinguish yourself from the pack.